Sadyr Japarov: Russia

+Some of the goods imported into Kyrgyzstan are not actually delivered to the declared destination.
+Since these goods are delivered to Kyrgyzstan from Europe through the territory of Russia, cargo carriers leave the goods in Russia, and in Kyrgyzstan they simply receive stamps that the goods were supposedly imported to Kyrgyzstan.
+This is confirmed by the Finnish national public broadcaster Yle, which in March 2023 reported, citing the head of the Finnish customs control, that some of the goods either remain in Russia on their way to Kyrgyzstan or are re-exported from Kyrgyzstan to Russia.
+The shipments were also investigated by representatives of Radio Liberty in Kyrgyzstan, about how companies in Kyrgyzstan and Kazakhstan supply Western equipment to Russian firms associated with the invasion of Ukraine.

+The Russian edition of Kommersant also announced on 9 August 2023, the construction of a complex with an area of 163 thousand square meters in the vicinity of Bishkek. m. for parallel import of goods to Russia.
+As experts note, its appearance will increase the volume of high-quality warehouses in Kyrgyzstan by almost four times.
+However, the warehouse builders deny all allegations.

+Tajikistan

 During the 2021 Kyrgyzstan–Tajikistan conflict, he led the Kyrgyz response to the clashes.
 On 30 April, he held a telephone conversation with the President of Tajikistan Emomali Rahmon, during which he agreed to participate in a face-to-face meeting in Dushanbe in the second half of May.
 He also proposed the creation of a peacekeeping commission composed of elders from both countries.
 Later that day, Japarov addressed the Kyrgyz people, where he called for calm particularly from youth, underlining that the Tajik leadership don't want a war with Kyrgyzstan, noting their experience in the Tajik Civil War.
 At the same time, he also accused "certain forces" of destabilizing the situation on the border.
 He declared 1 and 2 May as a period of nationwide mourning.